Stand and Deliver (Adam and the Ants song): "Beat My Guest"

 It was fairly common for Ant to record new versions of his pre-1980 compositions for the B-side of his singles.
 For this single, an old Ant song dating back at least to May 1977 was used.
 "Beat My Guest" was the first song Adam and the Ants played at their official debut gig at the Institute of Contemporary Arts restaurant on 10 May 1977.
 A full band recording was made in the same 14 July 1977 Chappell Studios recording session that had produced the version of Plastic Surgery featured in Derek Jarman's film Jubilee.
 The version on the B-side of this single was recorded in August 1980 during sessions for the Kings of the Wild Frontier album and featured the band's previous bass player Kevin Mooney.

-Legacy
+Covers

 "Stand and Deliver" has been covered by Poppy and by indie bands (Society Burning, Lynyrd's Innards, among others).
 Sugar Ray provided the first notable cover on their 1997 release, Floored.